xelmedia/beaker-lxc/README.md

-# beaker-docker
+# beaker-lxc

-Beaker library to use docker hypervisor
+Beaker library to use lxc hypervisor.
+The code is copied from https://github.com/Obmondo/beaker.
+But instead only holds the code for the lxc hypervisor, using a setup similar to https://github.com/puppetlabs/beaker-docker

 # How to use this wizardry

-This gem that allows you to use hosts with [docker](docker.md) hypervisor with [beaker](https://github.com/puppetlabs/beaker).
+This gem that allows you to use hosts with [lxc](lxc.md) hypervisor with [beaker](https://github.com/puppetlabs/beaker).

 Beaker will automatically load the appropriate hypervisors for any given hosts file, so as long as your project dependencies are satisfied there's nothing else to do.
 No need to `require` this library in your tests.